gabrix00/S-P500-Time-Series-Analysis/README.md

-#Project Overview
+# Project Overview
 This project focuses on time series data analysis and forecasting, specifically aiming to:
-## Assess if a process is stationary or not and apply transformations to achieve stationarity.
+## Assess if a process is stationary or not and apply transformations to achieve stationarity
 * Identify and evaluate the presence of trend and seasonality in the data.
 * Identify appropriate models for forecasting.
 * Compare the performance of traditional statistical models and modern machine learning models for one-day ahead predictions.